WizardKingZ/deep_learning_project_text_generation_cs_jk_jz/README.md

 # Prerequisite

 * pytorch is installed
-* Cloned fairseq from the github repo (github.com/pytorch/fairseq)
+* Cloned fairseq from github.com/pytorch/fairseq
+* Cloned convcap from github.com/aditya12agd5/convcap
-* All the python files are stored in the fairseq directory
+* All the python files are stored in the fairseq and convcap directory

+# Summary statistics for reddit writtingPrompt data
-To get summary statistics, run
+To get summary statistics of a sample, run

 ```
 python summary.py examples/stories/sample
 ```
+To get summary statistics of the full dataset, run
 ```
 python summary.py examples/stories/writingPrompts
 ```